 If you find our free coverage of Blyth Harbour useful, why not consider joining up ?
 Membership costs £25 for life, and you can download all our harbour coverage and official "Big Ship" sailing directions in PDF form to keep offline.
 Members also have access to 1667 charts and UK tidal flow atlases in full screen zoomable format, plus iPad format charts, and the ability to lay these charts over Google Earth satellite imagery with variable transparency.
 Membership is a great tool for those who move around at sea.
 Find out more, CLICK HERE

 Any approach from the North is complicated by the two offshore wind turbines on North Spit and rocky patches projecting seawards from the East Pier, The Sow and The Pigs.
 It is necessary to maintain at least half a mile's offing to clear these, and even a high water it is not safe to attempt to cross them.
+Also be aware of the huge weather station mast three miles ENE of Blyth which has an all round light flashing U (di di dah) which should not be confused with the flashing light on a cardinal mark.

 At night this dangerous area is covered by the red sector (F.R) of the East Pier Lighthouse, the turn in towards the harbour not being made until this light disappears and the normal characteristic flashing white light can be seen.